-The two graphs below show in green the minimum percentage of investments tha aligned with the EU Taxonomy.
-As there is no appropriate methodology to deter the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxon alignment in relation to all the investments of the financial product including sover bonds, while the second graph shows the Taxonomy alignment only in relation to investments of the financial product other than sovereign bonds
+The two graphs below show in green the minimum percentage of investments that a aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign expos

-What is the minimum share of investments in transitional and enabling activities?
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposure - What is the minimum share of investments in transitional and enabling activities?